Our grantmaking reform agenda

 - Thousands of not-for-profits have a profile in the Community Directory, listing their organisation's name, website and other contact details, along with other information.

 - Organisations that have created a Good Jobs profile have supplied a logo, contact details, and information about their mission and purpose.

 - Thousands more are listed on GiveNow, Our Community's free donations platform.
 In order to be listed, they've shared their incorporation certificate, fundraising authorisation, DGR verification (if applicable) and bank account verification.

 - Any organisation that has used SmartyGrants to apply for a grant will have supplied details about the organisation's mission and aims, geographic and focus areas, and uploaded some key documents (an insurance certificate, and annual report, for example).

-In early 2016, we employed a data scientist to help us turn the masses of data flowing through our systems into sense and meaning.
+In early 2016, we kicked off our data science program to help us turn the masses of data flowing through our systems into sense and meaning.

 The gender lens

 The SmartyGrants management team has been working with the Australian Women Donors Network to create greater gender awareness in the awarding of grants.